The Mark of Professional Leadership, Commitment and Expertise

 Now in its 24th year, the CCHP program is stronger than ever, with 2015 marking the 12th consecutive year of growth.

 The CCHP program recognizes health care professionals from a variety of disciplines and settings, and the credential has been awarded to thousands of individuals nationwide.
-CCHPs also may opt to pursue Advanced certiﬁcation (CCHP-A), and specialty certification is available for registered nurses (CCHP-RN) and mental health professionals (CCHP-MH).
+CCHPs also may opt to pursue Advanced certiﬁcation (CCHP-A) as well as specialty certification for mental health professionals (CCHP-MH), physicians (CCHP-P) and registered nurses (CCHP-RN).

 Apply today and join the thousands of correctional health professionals who have earned the distinction of CCHP.